Cyno Guide: Should you pull for Cyno in Genshin Impact

-Cyno is a breath of fresh air for players looking to main a new and sick-looking DPS character, especially when Electro has always been the weakest on the damage side of things.
+Cyno is a breath of fresh air for players looking to main a new and sick-looking DPS character.
 Thanks to the new reactions that Dendro brought to the table, Electro has seen lots of play since the release of Sumeru.
 In this article, we will be looking into the strengths and weaknesses of Cyno, and whether he’s worth your primogems, or an easy skip for your savings.
 In this Cyno guide, we check if you should pull for Cyno in Genshin Impact.

+In Genshin Impact Version 3.6, Cyno is getting a rerun alongside the newly introduced 5-star character Dehya.
+While the choice between the two may seem easy at first, Cyno is actually a viable banner to pull on given the fact that Dehya will be added to the Standard Banner after the Version 3.7 update.

+This allows the leeway for players to instead roll for Cyno, especially those that missed his first run.

 Cyno Guide: Why you should pull for Cyno

-Electro hyper carries are probably the rarest breed in Genshin Impact, with only Keqing and Raiden being viable in the previous version.
+Electro hyper carries are probably the rarest breed in Genshin Impact, with only Keqing and Raiden being viable in the current version.
 Looking at the numbers, Cyno has a lot of potential at being a meta character thanks to his split scaling, though at the expense of major resource investment.
 If you manage to get his signature weapon, he can easily become one of the strongest characters in your account.

 For players who liked Razor but were disappointed at his kit or damage potential, Cyno effectively fills that missing feeling, due to their very similar gameplay and attack animations (during Cyno’s burst).